JohnGrubba/ezauth/docs/configuration/email_templates.md

 - Can be enabled in the `config.json` file.
 - File Name: `ConfirmEmail.html`

+This can also be triggered, when a user changes their email address.
+So avoid wording like "new account" in the template.

 #### Additional Placeholders
 - `{{code}}`: The confirmation code to confirm the email address.
 - `{{time}}`: Time remaining before the confirmation code expires in minutes. (e.g. 5)